Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 We had our Chief Technology Explorer.
 He is a beast.
 He finds solutions.
 Any.
 He will challenge the status quo.
 He learns fast.
 He is the high octane fuel for the platform we want to build.

 The amalgamation of our experience and the innovative exuberance of youth had begun.

+It was automatic for the most part.
+With the kind of people coming together on their own.